Lawyers for a Sustainable Economy

 A Law Firm-Led Effort to Provide Pro Bono Legal Services to Sustainability-Focused Entrepreneurs and Nonprofit Organizations

 The Lawyers for a Sustainable Economy Initiative matches nonprofits and startups working in the field of environmental sustainability with law firms providing pro bono legal services.
-The initiative continues to grow, with 20 law firms providing pro bono legal help to over 160 startups and nonprofits through the initiative over the past five years.
-The firms in the initiative have dedicated over $100 million in pro bono services over the past five years to support sustainability efforts both inside and outside of the initiative.
+Over the past seven years, over 20 law firms and Stanford’s Startup Law: Sustainability program have provided pro bono legal help to 274 startups and nonprofits through the initiative.
+The firms in the initiative have collectively provided roughly $25 million in pro bono services annually to support sustainability efforts both inside and outside of the initiative.

 Stanford Law School and Stanford’s Precourt Institute for Energy facilitate connections between participating firms and potential pro bono clients and track the effort’s impact, including directed research aimed at eliminating the barriers green startups face in accessing pro bono legal services.